Z3roS4n/Z3roS4n/README.md

 - **M's Works Agency Site** – The official site of my agency, built with Next.js and focus on performance.
 - **Murabito.eu** – Personal Portfolio showcasing my full-stack journey.
 - **Development Web APIs** – Lightweight, reusable APIs for various web applications.
-- **Next.js Forum** – Full-stack platform using Next.js, Prisma, and PostgreSQL.
+- **Kaffettino Rebrewed** – Embedded device which interfaces with a REST API server and helps you buy coffee.

 ---